lightvector/KataGo/README.md

    * KataGo probably does not have access permissions to write files in the directory where you placed it.
    * On Windows for example, the `Program Files` directory and its subdirectories are often restricted to only allow writes with admin-level permissions.
 Try placing KataGo somewhere else.

+* **I'm new to the command line and still having trouble knowing what to tell Lizzie/q5go/Sabaki/whatever to make it run KataGo**.
+   * Again, make sure you have your directory paths right.
+   * A common issue: AVOID having any spaces in any file or directory names anywhere, since depending on the GUI, this may require you to have to quote or character-escape the paths or arguments in various ways.
+   * If you don't understand command line arguments and flags, relative vs absolute file paths, etc, search online.
+Try pages like https://superuser.com/questions/1270591/how-to-use-relative-paths-on-windows-cmd or https://www.bleepingcomputer.com/tutorials/understanding-command-line-arguments-and-how-to-use-them/ or other pages you find, or get someone tech-savvy to help you in a chat or even in-person if you can.
+   * Consider using https://github.com/sanderland/katrain instead - this is an excellent GUI written by someone else for KataGo that usually automates all of the technical setup for you.

 * **I'm getting a different error or still want further help.**
    * Check out [the discord chat where Leela Zero, KataGo, and other bots hang out](https://discord.gg/bqkZAz3) and ask in the "#help" channel.
    * If you think you've found a bug in KataGo itself, feel free also to [open an issue](https://github.com/lightvector/KataGo/issues).
+Please provide as much detail as possible about the exact commands you ran, the full error message and output (if you're in a GUI, please make sure to check that GUI's raw GTP console or log), the things you've tried, your config file and network, your GPU and operating system, etc.

 #### Other Questions
 * **How do I make KataGo use Japanese rules or other rules?**